 Within the replication of Study 2, we introduced an additional variable as an extension: curiosity towards the target.
 Curiosity is broadly defined as the desire for new information (Lievens et al., 2022; Litman & Spielberger, 2003), which past research has identified as a separate construct within the broader category of information-seeking (Deci, 1975; Gruber et al, 2014; Jirout & Klahr, 2012).
 Curiosity can be conceptualized as either a trait or state construct; trait curiosity encapsulates an individual’s innate tendency to experience curiosity, whilst state curiosity refers to the variability in curiosity experienced during a given context (Grossnickle, 2016; Kidd & Hayden, 2015).
 Given the methodological approach to assess immediate liking in response to information presentation during impression formation, we focused on state curiosity in this study.

 We chose curiosity as it relates directly to ambiguity studied in the target article, whereby knowing less information about a given target may result in an increased curiosity towards them.
 Both constructs relate to information gaps occurring in ambiguous scenarios (Golman et al., 2021; Loewenstein, 1994), in which curiosity is either positively motivated by the anticipation of new information, or negatively motivated by the feeling of deprivation from lack of information (Litman & Jimerson, 2004).
-Regardless of the motivations underlying curiosity, ambiguous contexts may generate an information-seeking mindset that results in heightened levels of curiosity.
+Regardless of the motivations underlying curiosity, ambiguous contexts may generate an information-seeking mindset that is associated with heightened levels of curiosity.
 This curiosity may be associated with levels of liking towards the target (Huang et al., 2017).
-In other words, we anticipated that curiosity will generate an alternative pathway to the “less is more” effect; the more people get to know about others, the less curious they feel about them and in turn, the less they like them.
+In other words, we anticipated that curiosity will generate an alternative pathway to the less is more effect; the more people get to know about others, the less curious they feel about them and in turn, the less they like them.

 Table 1 Summary of hypotheses and effect sizes of the target article and replication